Couples boudoir photography is a great way to connect with that special someone in your life.

 Asking them for a Pinterest board or some other way to show you what type of images they like is another possibility of understanding what type of couples boudoir photos they expect from the photo session.

-4. Include some props
+4. Include some props in your couples boudoir session

 Using props can add some fun to a couples boudoir shoot.
 You can use them to set the mood – for example, sex toys to get things excited or use candles, flowers and mirrors for more classy pictures.